-In just 14 months, ESa provided master planning, programming, architectural design, interior design and construction contract administration for Caruthers House—the first of five houses that will form the Aspirational Village at Shenandoah University.
-The completion of Roni’s Roost, the next phase of this housing development, followed six months later.
-Requiring certain academic standards and commitments to community service from the student residents, the University sought to provide housing that upperclassmen could “aspire” to as part of a larger plan to improve upperclassman retention levels.
+In just 14 months, ESa provided master planning, programming, architectural design, interior design and construction contract administration for Caruthers House—the first of five houses that form the Aspirational Village at Shenandoah University.
+Roni’s Roost followed six months later, then the completion of Dove’s Nest, Dove’s Nest II and The Q. Requiring certain academic standards and commitments to community service from the student residents, the University sought to provide housing that upperclassmen could “aspire” to as part of a larger plan to improve upperclassman retention levels.

-This three-story structure, designed to reflect the Southern style of architecture for which Virginia is known, includes six apartment-style housing units of four single-occupancy bedrooms each.
-The house includes large verandas, screened porches, high ceilings, cathedral ceilings on the top floor, an abundance of windows and a wide monumental stair.
-When all five houses are complete, a central courtyard will provide outdoor space for a fire pit, volleyball court and ample spaces to socialize.
+Anchoring the village is Caruthers House and features a wide monumental stair.
+These three-story structures, designed to reflect the Southern style of architecture for which Virginia is known, include six apartment-style housing units of four single-occupancy bedrooms each.
+The houses include large verandas, screened porches, high ceilings, cathedral ceilings on the top floor, an abundance of windows.
+Specific to Dove’s Nest II is a community room and visiting professor apartment.
+A central courtyard provides outdoor space for a fire pit, volleyball court and ample spaces to socialize.

 Photos © Attic Fire Photography